 Gran Canaria: a guide to perfect family holiday

 We flew from Barcelona to Gran Canaria.
-There are plenty of flights.
-We found Ryanair and Norwegian Air to be the most affordable choices.
+There are plenty of flights available from that city.
+And we found Ryanair and Norwegian Air to be the most affordable choices.

 We rented a car for an unbelievably low price.
-Be careful when renting and read the small print.
+But be careful when renting and read the small print.
 Some prices seem too good to be true and they may be when you add extra fees some companies charge.

 Since we had a fabulous home and a kitchen we mostly made our own meals.
-The owners of our rented house surprised us one morning with fresh eggs from their hens.
+But one morning, the owners of our rented house surprised us with fresh eggs from their hens.
 And one rainy evening, they brought us a delicious local soul food dessert.
 Because we hiked a lot, we had a lot of picnics in beautiful outdoor settings.

 Gran Canaria has a lovely mix of landscapes.
-Don’t spend all your time on a beach or you will miss out on some amazing variety of sights.
+So don’t spend all your time on a beach or you will miss out on some amazing variety of sights.
 Here is what we saw and did: